Applied Physiology MA

 View Full Catalog Listing

 The Masters of Arts program in Applied Physiology requires a minimum of 32 points of graduate study, and it typically takes twelve months of full-time, or two years of part-time study.
-Full time students who wish to graduate in May--or who have no previous formal study in a Kinesiology/Movement Science-related field--are strongly advised to start the program in during a summer semester.
+Full time students who wish to graduate in May--or who have no previous formal study in a Kinesiology/Movement Science-related field--are strongly advised to start the program during a summer semester.
+Full-time students choosing the comprehensive exam option (instead of the intergrative project) typically take the comp exam in the first summer session of their program of study.

 The Program has five components: